fperezco/json-server-auth-docker/README.md

 <h2 align="center">Quick overview about options:</h2>

-* Json server allows you to GET,POST,PUT,DELETE over resources and allow as well filter them by attributes,pagination,sort,etc.. (more info in the json-server documentation above)
+* Json server allows you to GET,POST,PUT,DELETE over resources and allow as well filter them by attributes,pagination,sort,etc.. (more info in the extract of json-server documentation above or directly visit original repository)

-* You can protect routes using the linux file format http://localhost:8080/XYZ/resources and only access them using a jwt token in the header ( see json-server-auth documentation above)
+* You can protect routes using the linux file format http://localhost:8080/XYZ/resources and only access them using a jwt token in the header ( see extract of json-server-auth documentation above or directly visit original repository)

 * To reset database consume endpoint: http://localhost:8080/resetdatabase it will dump the content of the file initial_database.json into the current_database.json